adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #27 Establish the Database Access to the cluster/database.
 Select the way you wish to authenticate by the given options.
 If you select a user/psw ... ensure you randomly generate the password for added security.
 But ALSO COPY that password and save it somewhere.

+#28 Connect the application to the database by first retrieving the URL you will need from clusters > connect > connect your application.
+This URL has three important pieces of information in it: the admin, the password (which you will have to enter), and the database name.
+Copy the URL and paste it in your server.js file on the back-end.